Building Wood Raised Bed Vegetable Gardens

 Raised Bed Design

-I decided to build the boxes out of 1×10 cedar with 2×2 posts in the corners to secure it to the ground.
+For this design I chose to build the boxes out of 1×10 cedar with 2×2 posts in the corners to secure it to the ground.
 I chose cedar because of it’s natural resistance to decay when exposed to the elements.
 It’s worth pointing out that it’s not a good idea to use pressure treated wood for vegetable gardens as you run the risk of contamination from the preservatives in the wood.

 Construction & Assembly